RSE-Sheffield/GPUComputing.github.io/education/sheffield_onedaycuda/sharc.md

 [http://docs.hpc.shef.ac.uk/en/latest/hpc/getting-started.html](http://docs.hpc.shef.ac.uk/en/latest/hpc/getting-started.html).

-Once you are logged into a ShARC head node then request an interactive session by typing `qrshx`.
+Once you are logged into a ShARC head node then request an interactive session by typing

+	qrshx

 This creates an interactive session on a CPU worker node which supports running graphical applications as well as command line programs.
 The worker node **will not** be a GPU accelerated node and **cannot** be used to execute CUDA applications.
 The worker node can however be used for CUDA compilation, interactive editing of our GPU code and submission of jobs to a GPU accelerated worker.
 This is a much better solution than running an interactive session on a GPU node as interactive jobs will request GPU resource which will be unused if you are performing tasks like modifying or building your code.

 ## Configuring the CPU worker node ##